 This course is an introduction to the probabilistic models and statistical techniques used in computational molecular biology.
 Examples include Markov models, such as the Jukes-Cantor and Kimura evolutionary models and hidden Markov models, and multivariate models use for discrimination and classification.
 (Prerequisites: (MATH-161 or MATH-173 or MATH-182) and (STAT-145 or MATH-251) or equivalent courses.)
 Lecture 3 (Spring).

 Bioinformatics Algorithms will focus on the types of analyses, tools, and databases that are available and commonly used in Bioinformatics.
 The labs will apply the lecture material in the analysis of real data through computer programming.
-(Prerequisites: BIOL-330 and CSCI-243 or equivalent course.)
-Lab 2, Lecture 2 (Fall).
+(Prerequisites: BIOL-230 and BIOL-327 or equivalent courses.)
+Lab 2 (Fall).

 High Throughput Sequencing Analysis

 Students will utilize commonly used bioinformatics tools to analyze a real High Throughput Sequencing data set starting with raw data, proceeding with quality control, either aligning to a reference genome or performing de novo assembly, assessing differential gene expression determination, and finally annotating their results.
 Weekly lab reports will be required, and a group manuscript is expected at the end of the semester.
-(Prerequisites: BIOL-201 or BIOL-202 or equivalent courses.)
-Lab 2, Lecture 2 (Spring).
+(Prerequisite: BIOL-201 or BIOL-202 or BIOL-206 or BIOG-240 or equivalent course.)
+Lab 2 (Spring).